google/mobly/docs/logcat_pubsub_tutorial.md

-Mobly includes a built-in implementation of `LogcatSubscriber` called `LogcatEventSubscriber` and is created ephemerally when the user calls the `logcat_event` context manager.
+Mobly includes a built-in implementation of `LogcatSubscriber` called `LogcatEventSubscriber` and is created ephemerally when the user calls the `event` context manager.
 For example, a Mobly test can wait for the following log line:

 ```
 10-02 16:19:00.408  1463  1463 D BluetoothManagerService: Airplane Mode change - current state:  ON
 ```

-The following code will spawn an context manager to trigger on the regular expression `writeEvent (.*) (.*)` and the call to `event.wait()` will block until that logcat line appears.
+The following code will spawn a context manager to trigger on the regular expression `Airplane Mode change - current state:  (?P<state>[A-Z]*)` and the call to `event.wait()` will block until that logcat line appears.

 ```python
 from mobly.controllers import android_device